mynk-tmr/notes/Printed/Javascript.md

 fish = [1, ,3];  //length 3
 fish = [ ,2,3, ]; // length 3 [last comma ignored]
 ```

-Note : empty slots can behave like `undefined` & skipped in iterative methods (*map keeps them*).
-If empty slot is manually assigned undefined, it won’t be skipped.

 ```jsx
 arr.at(-1)